Outdoor Recreation Faculty & Adjuncts

 Garrett is an avid rock climber, cyclist, and runner.
 One of Garrett's favourite outdoor recreation activities during the school year is bouldering at the Niagara Glen Nature Reserve near Brock University.

 Dr. Tim O’Connell

-Dr. Tim O’Connell is a Professor and Chair of the Department of Recreation and Leisure Studies.
-He has worked in the outdoor recreation industry for over 23 years.
+Dr. Tim O’Connell is a Full Professor in the Department of Recreation and Leisure Studies.
+He has worked in the outdoor recreation industry for over 24 years.

 After finishing his Masters degree at the University of Minnesota, Tim worked as a full time guide for Wilderness Inquiry, a company offering integrated outdoor adventure trips, which included people with and without disabilities.
-Tim has also worked in various capacities for the Cradlerock Outdoor Network, SUNY Cortland, Queensborough Community College, and the University of St. Thomas.
+Tim has also worked in various capacities for New York University, Cradlerock Outdoor Network, SUNY Cortland, Queensborough Community College, and the University of St. Thomas.